 Division Colours: The colour of the shoulders denoted one’s department.
 Red was command, yellow was operations, and blue/ teal was sciences.

 Badge: A communicator was worn on the left breast.
 Initially this combadge was a silver delta backed with a golden oval.
-In the late 2260s and early 2270s this was replaced with an updated model that substituted the golden oval for a trapezoidal shape.
+In the late 2260s and early 2270s this was replaced with an updated model that substituted a trapezoidal shape for the oval.